-NOTE: In FY19, nursing homes received an additional reimbursement rate increase in their daily rate along with the provision that rates for the homes are to be recalculated every year to account for constantly rising health care costs.
-The eligibility criteria for receiving home and community based services is the same as nursing home eligibility (all must meet nursing home level of care).
+In FY19, nursing homes received an additional reimbursement rate increase in their daily rate along with the provision that rates for the homes are to be recalculated every year to account for constantly rising health care costs.
+The eligibility criteria for receiving home and community-based services is the same as nursing home eligibility (all must meet nursing home level of care).

 RECOMMENDATION: Acknowledge, through higher reimbursement rates, the cost drivers that impact In-Home and CDS providers (gas/mileage/worker's compensation/mandated telephony-EVV/overtime and drive-time/training/minimum wage increases).
+For SFY21, fund In-Home and CDS providers to the levels as evidenced in the Mercer Rate Study including the impact of minimum wage.
 Establish a methodology that reimburses for similar services at a basic rate and then enhance the In-Home and CDS providers' rate to reflect the unique cost drivers.

-RATIONALE: Virtually all Medicaid home care reimbursement systems pay insufficient attention to the effect of payment rates on patients' access to care of the cost of efficiently delivering services.
+RATIONALE: Less funding, stagnant reimbursement rates and higher mandated wages are tough on any Medicaid provider.
+Virtually all Medicaid home care reimbursement systems pay insufficient attention to the effect of payment rates on patients' access to care of the cost of efficiently delivering services.
 Inadequate rates also severely impact the ability of the provider to meet quality and safety standards.
-Requiring the state to engage in an annual analysis of the rate setting methodology and the adequacy of payment rates combined with federally mandated goals for a rate setting process will ensure that Medicaid recipients receive high quality care.
+Requiring the state to address the recent Mercer Rate Study (including the minimum wage impact) and engage in an annual analysis of the rate setting methodology and the adequacy of payment rates combined with federally mandated goals for a rate setting process will ensure that Medicaid recipients receive high quality care.